Matthew L. Dameron, Principal Attorney

 Previously Matt served on the Civil Practice Committee for the U.S. District Court for the Western District of Missouri, and he previously served on the committee that was responsible for formulating the Court’s ESI Principles.
 Matt was appointed to serve on these committees by the judges of the Western District of Missouri.

 In 2018, Matt was appointed by the Western District of Missouri to serve on the Merit Selection Panel to vet candidates for a vacant U.S. Magistrate Judge position.
+The Panel vets applicants for magistrate judge positions and narrows the pool of applicants to five candidates for the Court’s consideration.
 Matt was one of seven attorneys chosen to serve on the Panel.

 Matt’s community service is not limited to the legal profession.
 In the not-for-profit sector, Matt serves on the Executive Committee for The American Legion Boys State of Missouri, and is the current Director of Missouri Boys State.
 He has volunteered for Boys State for over twenty years.